prestodb/presto/presto-docs/src/main/sphinx/installation/deployment.rst

 --------------

 The installation directory contains the launcher script in ``bin/launcher``.
-Presto can be started as a daemon by running running the following:
+Presto can be started as a daemon by running the following:

 .. code-block:: none